chenhowa/sql-snow-haskell/README.md

 Since expressions are recursive, our goal is to develop a recursive method for generating a function that correctly applies the expression to whatever tuple, or set of tuples, it receives.
 We might try the following:

-* identifier - function of 1 argument that returns the specified column of a tuple, corresponding to the identifier (perhaps through a getValue(`identifier`) call)
+* identifier - function of no arguments that returns the string form of the identifier.
-* constant - function of no arguments that just returns the constant
+* constant - function of no arguments that just returns the constant, whether is a number or boolean
-* function call = function with n-arity that takes the values of its arguments, applies the transformation, and returns them
+* function call - function that calls he named function with the arguments
-* operator - function that takes, 1 or 2 arguments, depending on the operator arity, and returns the result of the transformation.
+* operator - function that calls the named function with the arguments
-* subquery - function of no arguments that returns an iterator to its set of tuples
+* subquery - function that returns an iterator that returns rows of the results, projected down to the correct columns.
+  * This would be useful for the IN operator, which takes a one-valued expression as the first argument, and a subquery as the second argument.
+The implementation would take the one value, and iterate through the subquery iterator, checking to see if the value is present.

+Based on the above discussion, there seems to be a case for a function on a tuple called "getColumn(index: number)", just in case the parse tree fails to rule out a subquery that returns more than one column -- we could just take the first column no matter how many columns are returned.

 ### Dynamic vs Static Typing

 For both function calls and operators, the types of the arguments can be important during code execution.
 What does it mean to calculate the length of a number?
 Or determine whether a value is IN a string?
 In such cases, we have two options: static type checking or dynamic type checking.
 Static type checking will occur during the parsing phase, and is intended to prevent the above situations.
 Dynamic type checking will occur during runtime, and decide what to do based on the received types.
 For now, we will use dynamic type checking, since it is easier to implement: if the type is not the correct type, simply return NULL.
-NULL values wlil propagate up through the expression, and the entire expression will ultimate have a value of NULL.
+NULL values will propagate up through the expression, and the entire expression will ultimate have a value of NULL.